 This is one account you may have thought of right away when we first mentioned sinking funds because so many people have seen ideas on Pinterest and other social media channels that suggest you save a certain amount each week to end up with a tidy sum by Christmas for gifts.

 But instead of socking cash away in a drawer or a jar, why not let it build interest and add up more quickly in your sinking fund savings account?
 Plus you’ll be less tempted to dig in there and “borrow” some to pay for something other than what your sinking fund is meant for.

-4. Home Repair/New Appliance Fund
+5. Home Repair or New Appliance Fund

 Even if you don’t take vacations, don’t have a car, and don’t celebrate holidays with many gifts, you might still need this sinking fund.
 Just about everyone has been hit with unexpected repair bills from a refrigerator that suddenly stops working, or a washing machine that quits.
 So you call a repair person and get it fixed, or purchase a new one.

 But, where does that fit into your monthly budget?
 The answer is “nowhere” unless you’ve been saving for it in a sinking fund.
 Even those who rent instead of owning a home will likely have to shell out for new things around their home once in awhile, so a sinking fund for household repairs and upgrades is still a good idea for renters.

 Unless you have been asleep for the past few years, you are surely aware of the rising costs of medical care.
 Not only are medical facilities and pharmacies charging more than ever before, but insurance premiums are going up as well.
 A sinking fund could be a way to save for the co-pay and/or deductible from an unexpected medical bill you might experience.